qouteall/imm_ptl_wiki_copy/Config-Options.md

 If this config value is `x`, the actual scale limit is `1/2x` to `x` .

-### Teleportation Debug

-Used for debugging.

 ### Portal Searching Range
 The range that the existing portal frame is being searched in when lighting a nether portal (or datapack custom portal).

 ### Ease Creative Permission

-If disabled, the creative mode players that does not have level 2 permission cannot use any `/portal` command.
+If enabled, the creative mode players that does not have level 2 permission cannot use any `/portal` command.

 ### Ease Command Stick Permission